KiteOfficial/react-native-flatlist-selector/README.md

 | `Flatlist Props`    | All Flatlist Props are accepted                                                         |                  |               |                                    |
 ## 🤔 How to contribute

-Have an idea?
+Having any suggestions on your mind?
 Found a bug?
-Please raise to [ISSUES](https://github.com/KiteOfficial/react-native-flatlist-selector/issues).
+Don't shy to share in [ISSUES](https://github.com/KiteOfficial/react-native-flatlist-selector/issues).
 Contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.

 <p align="center">